grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 just came back from seeing hasan minhaj on tour in nj, he's really funny, he made some good jokes about crypto/bitcoin haha

 trying to finish an app today, hopefully i can do it!!
+1,054 words and it needs to be under 1,000 words ahhh slowly but surely this is getting done today

 # A wise man was once asked:
 # "Who do you value most among people?"